-The newly designed symbol given the Indian Rupee a different Identity that makes it distinct from Pakistan, Indonesia and Sri Lankan Rupee.
+The newly designed Rupee Symbol given the Indian Currency a different Identity that makes it distinct from Pakistan, Indonesia and Sri Lankan Rupee.

 Here are some interesting facts about the ₹ symbol that shows how much thought went into designing it:

 1. Combination of Devnagri ‘Ra’ and Roman ‘R’